At a Glance

 Native Range

-Native to western North America from southern Alaska south through British Columbia, Washington, Oregon, and California to Baja California.
-Found from sea level to 5,500 feet (1,680 m) elevation in moist forests, stream banks, canyon bottoms, and lower mountain slopes.
+Native to western North America — from southern Alaska south through British Columbia, Washington, Oregon, and into California.
+Found in coastal and lower mountain forests.

 Suggested Uses